 Ultimate authority for all aspects of the Company's activities rests with the Board with the respective responsibilities of the Chairman and Chief Executive Officer arising as a consequence of delegation by the Board.
 The Chairman is responsible for the effectiveness and leadership of the Board, promoting a culture of openness and debate by facilitating the effective contribution of NEDs and ensuring constructive relations between Executive and Non-Executive Directors.
 The Chief Executive Officer is responsible for ensuring that the Directors receive accurate, timely and clear information.
 Management of the Company's day-to-day business resides with the Chief Executive Officer.
 As stated in Principle Two, primary contact with shareholders has been delegated by the Board to the Chief Executive Officer who may further delegate it with the consent of the Board.

-Following the AIM Listing, the attendance record of the Directors during that period of office is as follows:
+During 2022, the Company held fourteen meetings which were attended by at least a majority of all of the then Directors.
+The attendance record of the Directors during that period of office is as follows:

 The Board has delegated specific responsibilities to the Audit, Remuneration, and Nomination Committees to support the Board and improve effectiveness.
 The Committees have the necessary skills and knowledge to discharge their duties effectively.